mattray/mattray.github.io/_posts/2022-02-27-enabling-usb-serial-console.md

     systemctl enable getty@ttyUSB0.service
     systemctl start getty@ttyUSB0.service

+This creates a symlink from `/etc/systemd/system/getty.target.wants/getty@ttyUSB0.service` to `/lib/systemd/system/getty@.service` and starts listening on the USB serial console.
 I ran this on Raspbian 10, Armbian 11, and Debian 11 x86 and Arm systems and it worked across the board.
 I added it to my [Chef recipe](https://github.com/mattray/mattray-cookbook/blob/main/recipes/default.rb#L88) to ensure it stayed enabled across my current and any future machines.

 ## Accessing the USB Serial Console with CoolTerm